Aru Rainbowfish - Melanotaenia picta

 Availability:

-Occasional / Specialist rainbowfish import or captive-bred when available
+Occasional / Specialist rainbowfish strain, usually captive-bred when available

 Image Disclaimer: